 - 1952 the first overseas regiment, Band of the Royal Netherlands Grenadiers participated

-The Edinburgh Military Tattoo never ceases to amaze and 2016 will be no exception.
+The Royal Edinburgh Military Tattoo never ceases to amaze and 2023 will be no exception.

 You'll get to see some of the very best pipe bands from across the globe such as the award-winning Royal Scots Dragoon Guards and the Royal Highland Fusiliers, providing heart-stopping sights and sounds for the whole family to enjoy.
 Marvel at the dare-devil motorcycle routines and enjoy a kaleidoscope of music, dance and breath-taking re-enactments of international battles.